When Ashley Jaramillo says wrestling is in her blood, she means it.

 Aguirre Lares also had a brother who wrestled, but came out because none of the other sports offered at the school interested her.

-She also enjoys the dual nature of the wrestling as it resembles other sports like tennis and golf where individual results contribute to a team end.
+She likes being out there on her own, but also enjoys the dual nature of the wrestling as it resembles other sports like tennis and golf where individual results contribute to a team end.

 “I like how much of it depends on yourself,” Aguirre Lares said.
 “It’s a team sport, but it’s also individual.
 If you go out on the mat and lose, it’s on you and if you win it’s only on you.”